ftschirpke/DnD-Campaign-Manager/README.md

    1. Build the CMake target "dndmanager_tests"
    2. Execute the tests using ctest
 3. Running
-   1. Build the Cmake target "dndmanager_gui" for the GUI app, or alternatively the "dndmanager_cli" target for the CLI app.
+   1. Build the Cmake target "dndmanager" for the GUI app
    2. Run the executable